-FAWN'S PAINTINGS: Handcrafted original works of art: animal portraits, landscapes, angels, inspirational art, wildlife, florals, and plein air paintings.
+FAWN'S PAINTINGS: Handcrafted original works of art: animal portraits, landscapes, angels, inspirational art, wildlife, florals, mixed media, and plein air paintings.
 Artist owns all copyrights (even if you purchase a painting).

 CELEBRATING GOD'S CREATION THROUGH ORIGINAL WORKS.